 I explored a few alternatives, but found thread arcs the best way to show such a narrative.

 One issue with arcs, when used like above, is that you find it harder to trace the path (do you move right, or left?).
-To correct that, I decided to use them like a continous spiral: top half is when days go ahead, bottom half is when days go backward.
+To correct that, I decided to use them like a continuous spiral: top half is when days go ahead, bottom half is when days go backward.
 Here’s a quick sketch:

 I also wanted to show the day number, the scene location, and one quote from each day, and felt that this layout worked quite well.